What are essential oils?

 Methods of Extraction

-There are two different methods of getting essential oils from plants, the most common of which are distillation and expression.
-Let’s take a look at both methods below:
+There are several different methods of getting essential oils from plants, the most common of which are distillation and expression.
+Let’s take a look at these methods below:

 The most popular method of extracting essential oils is steam distillation which has been used in traditional essential oil production for thousands of years.
-This process involves placing the plant material in a still (a water distiller), where pressurized steam is passed through it.
+This process involves placing the plant material in a still, where pressurized steam is passed through it.
 Stills can vary in size from small table-top stills (mainly used by hobbyists and aromatherapists) to larger scale equipment for commercial production.
 The pressure of the steam causes the structures within the plant material that hold the volatile oils to burst open, releasing the essential oils and allowing them to evaporate into the steam.

 Expression is almost exclusively used for citrus fruits such as lemon or orange, where the essential oil is contained in small sacs in the peel.
 No heat is used in this process since the oil is ‘expressed’ when the peel is punctured.
 Traditional methods of expression involve a sponge or spiked device to break down the plant material.
 More modern methods use a roller or press to crush the whole fruit.
 The oil is then separated using a centrifuge.

 How to Use Essential Oils

 It’s important to know how to use essential oils before you dive in.
-Different oils have different uses and can be harmful if used incorrectly or in the wrong doses.
-This section will take you through the different methods of using oils safely as well as giving you some handy tips to get started.
+Different oils have different uses and can be harmful or ineffective if used incorrectly or in the wrong dilution.
+This section will take you through the different methods of using oils safely and effectively as well as giving you some handy tips to get started.

 Consult Your Doctor

-First thing’s first, if you’re concerned about using a specific oil, it’s important to consult your doctor or qualified alternative therapy practitioner.
+First things first, if you’re concerned about using a specific oil it’s important to consult your doctor or qualified alternative therapy practitioner.
 Your practitioner can tell you if it’s safe to use and if a specific oil is likely to affect any prescribed medications.
-Also take into account any allergies you have and how essential oils may affect them.
+They will take into account any allergies you have and how essential oils may affect them.

 Diffusing essential oils involves releasing the volatile compounds of the oils into the air, allowing you to breathe them in.
 Diffusing essential oils refreshes the airspace of your home, combats airborne microbes, and helps the whole family feel the benefits.
 Not only that but they smell great and are a natural alternative to conventional air fresheners which can contain chemicals and synthetic compounds.

 There are different methods of diffusing.
 A popular method is using a electronic diffuser which you can buy online.
 Other methods are reed diffusers (but these normally contain a large proportion of synthetic chemicals), and candle diffusers (but these can overheat the oil and change its properties).

 Inhaling essential oils is a more direct method of use which can be helpful when a more immediate result is required.
 Simply apply a few drops to a handkerchief and inhale deeply.
 You can do this as needed throughout your day to feel the benefits.
-Or, you can get a personal inhaler stick and charge it with your favorite blend of oils.
+Or, you can get a personal inhaler stick and charge it with your favourite blend of oils.

 Keep in mind that not all essential oils are safe to apply topically and some may cause irritation.
 Research the specific oil and make sure you dilute it with a carrier oil well if you are going to use it topically.
-If you do use an essential oil and find you are having irritation consult a doctor.
+If you do use an essential oil and find you are having irritation consult a doctor or qualified practitioner.

 Never apply any essential oils to your eyes, inner ear or damaged skin or dry, cracked skin.

 Adding essential oils to a warm bath can be a wonderful way to relax and enjoy the benefits of oils in a gentle way.
-However, they should always be disbursed otherwise they will simply float on the surface and stick to your skin when you get out, which in effect is the same as putting it neat on the skin.
+However, they should always be diluted otherwise the oil will simply float on the surface and stick to your skin when you get out, which in effect is the same as putting it neat on the skin.
 You can add essential oils to a carrier oil to create a bath oil or alternatively use a dispersant such as full cream milk or honey.
 A suitable dilution for healthy adults is around 3%.
 Alternatively you can use a ready-blended bath oil.

-Add 2-3 drops of the essential oil mixture to your bath.
-Always check that the oil your are using is suitable for bathing in and be aware of any damaged skin, avoiding contact with inner ear and eyes.
+Add 2-3 drops of the essential oil blend to your bath.
+Always check that the oil your are using is suitable for use in the bath (or on the skin) and avoid contact with damaged skin and the inner ear and eyes.